swanandlab/DBscorer/README.md

 ![alt text](https://github.com/swanandlab/DBscorer/blob/main/DBscorerV2UI.png?raw=true)

 Automatic Mobility Based Behavioral Quantification ( With Option for Manual Scoring ).
-Forced swim test and Tail suspension test automation.

-We have improved the performance and ease of use for DBscorer.
-DBscorerV2 is more user friendly.
-We recommend the use of **DBscorerV2**.
-Contact us if you face any problem in using it.
+We've enhanced DBscorer's functionality and usability.
+We advise using **DBscorerV2**.
+If you run into any issues while using it, get in touch with us.

 # Validation Results of DBscorer V2